alee2602/alee2602/README.md

-### Hi there, I´m Mónica 👋
+### Hi there, I'm Mónica 👋

-⚡ I´m a third-year Computer Science student at Universidad del Valle de Guatemala
+⚡ I'm a third-year Computer Science student at Universidad del Valle de Guatemala

 🌱 I am quite disciplined and always eager to learn!
 Currently, I am learning about mobile and web development.